Credit Cards - What You Need To Know - Training Manual

 What are the advantages of having a credit card?

 Paying with a credit card is an easy way to make purchases, but using your card wisely and paying your bills on time also helps you build a good credit history, and that helps you obtain other kinds of credit.
-People with good credit generally receive the best rates and terms on mortgages and auto loans.
+People with good credit generally receive better rates and terms on mortgages and auto loans.
 Other advantages to having a credit card include the ability to:

-• Shop by mail and over the Internet without having to send cash or a check.
+- Shop by mail and over the Internet without having to send cash or a check.

-• Pay for big-ticket items and stretch out the payments over time.
+- Pay for big-ticket items and stretch out the payments over time.

 Types of Cards